orx365/rss-arch/colophon.md

-# RSS Archive Reformatter
+# Automated RSS Link Rewriter

-This project automatically fetches RSS feeds from paywalled news sources and reformats the links to use archive.is for easier reading.
-Using GitHub Actions, it runs on a scheduled basis to keep feeds updated, making them accessible through any standard RSS reader.
-The reformatted feeds can be accessed directly from this repository's raw content URLs without requiring any frontend interface.
+This project provides an automated method to fetch and rewrite links within specified RSS feeds, directing them to the `archive.is` service.
+Utilizing GitHub Actions, the process runs on a schedule to maintain updated feeds, accessible via standard RSS readers through the repository's raw content URLs.

-The system is designed to be easily expandable to additional news sources beyond the initial configuration.
-By modifying the `feeds.txt` file, you can add or remove sources as needed, or change the archiving service used for the links.
+The system is designed for flexible configuration.
+Users can modify the `feeds.txt` file to manage the processed RSS sources or adjust the target archiving service according to their needs and preferences. _This project focuses on the technical transformation of RSS feed links and does not host or distribute original article content.
+Users are solely responsible for their interaction with the linked content and must ensure their usage complies with all applicable copyright laws and the terms of service of accessed websites.
+The importance of supporting journalism is acknowledged._

 ---